orhanrauf/Stacked-CTAB-GAN/README.md

-# CTAB-GAN
+# Stacked CTAB-GAN
-This is the official git paper [CTAB-GAN: Effective Table Data Synthesizing](https://proceedings.mlr.press/v157/zhao21a.html).
-The paper is published on Asian Conference on Machine Learning (ACML 2021), please check our pdf on PMLR website for our newest version of [paper](https://proceedings.mlr.press/v157/zhao21a.html), it adds more content on time consumption analysis of training CTAB-GAN.
-If you have any question, please contact `z.zhao-8@tudelft.nl` for more information.
+This is the official git for paper Extending CTAB-GAN with StackGAN.
+The paper is published for Orhan Rauf Akdemir dissertation at the Computer Science and Engineering Bachelor programme at TU Delft.
+If you have any problems with running it, please contact o.r.akdemir@student.tudelft.com.

 ## Prerequisite